paazmaya/kanji-2965-CNN-ETL9G/RESEARCH.md

     - It is suitable for implementing classifiers mentioned in the context of handwriting recognition, such as **Support Vector Machines (SVMs)** and **k-Nearest Neighbor (k-NN)**.
     - Specifically, **Nearest Neighbor (NN) classifiers** were utilized in the framework proposed for recognizing historical Japanese characters (_kuzushiji_) by leveraging feature matching between test images and trained images (Japanese historical character recognition by focusing on character parts, Ishikawa, Miyazaki, & Omachi, 2024).

-## II.
-Toolkits and Systems for Handwriting and Document Recognition
+## 4. Toolkits and Systems for Handwriting and Document Recognition

 The sources identify specific toolkits designed for handling handwriting data and annotation, which are typically used within a Python environment: